 - Perform all possible technical optimization, such as broken links.

-With the appropriate on-page SEO, site owners (webmasters) can easily ensure search engines discover their web pages.
-As compared with off-page optimization, effective on-page optimization depends entirely on resources located inside that particular page or site.
+Site owners (webmasters) can easily ensure search engines discover their web pages with the proper on-page SEO.
+Compared with off-page optimization, effective on-page optimization depends entirely on resources located inside that particular page or site.
 These resources can be divided easily into structural, technical, and content-related issues.
 Site operators can use various online tools to analyze pages and focus on optimizing a specific resource.
 On-page SEO is a very important sub-sector of Search Engine Optimization to boost website traffic.